fsislaben/stats_crash_course/pages/friedman.md

 ***TL;DR The Friedman test is used for related groups with ordinal data, while the Kruskal-Wallis test is used for independent groups with ordinal data.***

 You would be right but there are a couple of key differences between the Friedman test and the Kruskal-Wallis test.
-- The Friedman test assumes that the data are measured on an ordinal scale and that the observations within each group are related (i.e., repeated measures or matched pairs).
+- ***Assumptions:*** The Friedman test assumes that the data are measured on an ordinal scale and that the observations within each group are related (i.e., repeated measures or matched pairs).
 The Kruskal-Wallis test assumes that the data are independent and identically distributed, and only requires that the groups be measured on an ordinal scale.
-- Post-hoc tests: If the Friedman test or Kruskal-Wallis test shows that there is a significant difference between the groups, post-hoc tests can be used to determine which groups differ significantly from each other.
+- ***Post-hoc tests:*** If the Friedman test or Kruskal-Wallis test shows that there is a significant difference between the groups, post-hoc tests can be used to determine which groups differ significantly from each other.
 The most common post-hoc test for the Friedman test is the Wilcoxon signed-rank test, while the most common post-hoc test for the Kruskal-Wallis test is the Dunn's test.

 The ***null hypothesis*** of the Friedman test is that there is ***no difference in the mean ranks of the groups.***